abilandz/PH8124/Lecture_5/Lecture_5.md

                   # to it, $2, is interpreted as <numberOfFiles>
         shift 2 # because option "-f" does take its own argument,
                 # namely <numberOfFiles>
+        # here some sanity check on the value of nFiles can be implemented
+      ;;

+      --)
+        # special meaning of a double-dash: it terminates option processing
+        shift 1 # yes, throw away "--" as an argument before bailing out break
       ;;

       *)